 Support The Park » Order the James River Park Coffee Table Book

-IMPORTANT UPDATE: Due to popular demand, we have ordered a second printing of this beautiful book!
+IMPORTANT UPDATE: Due to popular demand, we have ordered another printing of this beautiful book, now in stock for Christmas!

-This year, Richmond area residents and visitors have relied on the James River Park System, more than ever, for much needed recreation and respite from virtual education and work and the social isolation associated with the global pandemic.
-By year’s end the Park will have welcomed around 2 million visitors– more than ever before– to this “wilderness in the heart of the city.”
+This year, Richmond area residents and visitors have relied on the James River Park System more than ever for much needed recreation and respite from virtual education, working from home, and the social isolation associated with the global pandemic.
+By year’s end 2020, the Park welcomed more than 2 million visitors– more than ever before– to this “wilderness in the heart of the city.”
+Those numbers are set to increase again by the end of 2021.

-We hope that you will consider purchasing this special, limited edition for yourself or a loved one as a memento of something we can all agree on; a reminder of what brings us together; and in support of this treasure that is free and accessible for the physical and mental well- being of us all.
+We hope that you will consider purchasing this special limited edition for yourself or a loved one as a gift this holiday season, a memento of something we can all agree on; a reminder of this treasure that is free and accessible for the physical and mental well-being of us all.
 We hope that you will support the James River Park System by purchasing this book below.
 Donations to FOJRP of $100 or more include books and additional membership benefits listed HERE.
-For more information, contact [email protected]
+For more information, contact [email protected].

 About the Photographer: